pookiemaker/SimpleMakerThings/README.md

 This is a list of things that I find useful.
 You can expect to find small sections for each of the areas.

+## Full Screen App, Rpi2 touchscreen
-# My next project is to make a full-screen app that boots to the app on a raspberry pi 2 with an adafruit 3.5" 320-480 TFT (https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi) I am starting to look at pygame.
+My next project is to make a full-screen app that boots to the app on a raspberry pi 2 with an adafruit 3.5" 320-480 TFT (https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi) I am starting to look at pygame.

-## pygame tutorial
+### pygame tutorial
 https://pygame.org/docs/tut/newbieguide.html